-4.6 A Summary of Landscape Character Areas and Types, Key Views and general policy approach
+A Summary of Landscape Character Areas and Types, Key Views and general policy approach

-- 4.6.1 The Isle of Man is replete with different settings and examples of views and landscapes which are prized for aesthetic appeal.
-These all contribute together towards the identity of certain areas, particularly approaches to settlements and areas of public access. - 4.6.2 While it is not possible to identify all of these, some are nominated below in order to acknowledge their common appeal and association with identified places and settlements.
-Some relate to features introduced by development, such as the Isle of Man's Steam Railway and also Electric Railway systems.
+- The Isle of Man is replete with different settings and examples of views and landscapeswhich are prized for aesthetic appeal.
+These all contribute together towards the identity of certain areas, particularly approaches to settlements and areas of public access. - 4.6.1 While it is not possible to identify all of these, some are included below in order to acknowledge their common appeal and association with identified places and settlements.
+Some relate to features introduced by development, such as the Isle of Man's Steam 4.6.2 Railway and also Electric Railway systems.
 Others relate to historical elements, such as the Lady Isabella water wheel at Laxey.
-Others still are natural features, gifted by the Earth and cherished by those who adapt to live around them. - 4.6.3 The Landscape Character Areas which are nominated in this plan are set out below in tabular form and specific Landscape Proposals are integral throughout.
+Others still are natural features, gifted by the Earth and cherished by those who adapt to live around them.

+4.6.3 The Landscape Character Areas which are included in this plan are set out below in tabular form and specific Landscape Proposals are integral throughout.
 Landscape Proposal 1 brings together the comments made in paragraph 4.2.1.